Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 Fearful Fido?
 Know the Signs of Dog Fear, Anxiety, and Stress (FAS)

+Many “awareness” dates promote education about doggy stress issues.
 May 7-13 is Dog anxiety Awareness Week, and June is Pet Anxiety Awareness Month.
+But our dogs can’t wait for a special week or month for help.
 Do you have a fearful Fido?
-Do you need help with the fireworks and loud thunderstorms happening this time of year that makes dogs scared?
+Do you need help with the loud thunderstorms happening this time of year that makes dogs scared?
 It seems silly, but some dogs feel stress when their human wears a hat!
 I wanted to share some resources for recognizing and understanding signs of canine fear, anxiety, and stress.
 Dog enrichment goes a long way toward soothing the angst.

 While it’s normal for dogs to be cautious and not run head on into traffic, too much stress and anxiety isn’t healthy.
 Fear, anxiety, and stress (FAS) also affect the immune system, impacting both physical and emotional health.